awsdocs/aws-cdk-guide/doc_source/constructs.md

 Each module in the AWS Construct Library includes two types of constructs for each resource: low\-level constructs known as an AWS CloudFormation Resource constructs and high\-level constructs known as an AWS Construct Library constructs\.

-The CDK creates the low\-level resources from the [AWS CloudFormation Resource Specification](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/cfn-resource-specification.html) on a regular basis\.
+The AWS CDK creates the low\-level resources from the [AWS CloudFormation Resource Specification](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/cfn-resource-specification.html) on a regular basis\.
 Low\-level constructs are named **Cfn***Xyz*, where *Xyz* represents the name of the resource\.
-These constructs provide direct, one\-to\-one access to how a resource is synthesized in the AWS CloudFormation template produced by your CDK app\.
+These constructs provide direct, one\-to\-one access to how a resource is synthesized in the AWS CloudFormation template produced by your AWS CDK app\.
 Using low\-level resources requires you to explicitly configure all resource properties, IAM policies, and have a deep understanding of the details\.

 High\-level resource constructs are authored by AWS and offer an intent\-based API for using AWS services\.
 They provide the same functionality as the low\-level resources, but encode much of the details, boilerplate, and glue logic required to use AWS\.
 High\-level resources offer convenient defaults and additional knowledge about the inner workings of the AWS resources they represent\.

 Similarly to the AWS SDKs and AWS CloudFormation, the AWS Construct Library is organized into modules, one for each AWS service\.
 For example, the `@aws-cdk/aws-ec2` module includes resources for Amazon EC2 instances and networking\.
 The `aws-sns` module includes resources such as `Topic` and `Subscription`\.
-See the [Reference](https://docs.aws.amazon.com/cdk/api/latest) for descriptions of the CDK packages and constructs\.
+See the [Reference](https://docs.aws.amazon.com/cdk/api/latest) for descriptions of the AWS CDK packages and constructs\.

 AWS Construct Library members are found in the `@aws-cdk/aws-NAMESPACE` packages, where `NAMESPACE` is the short name for the associated service, such as `SQS` for the AWS Construct Library for the Amazon Simple Queue Service \(Amazon SQS\) service\.